 Women who experience ovarian failure as a result of chemotherapy may not ever be able to become pregnant and have children.
 Fortunately, technology is available to preserve a woman’s fertility by removing and freezing her eggs.
 Egg freezing is also known as oocyte freezing.

 CryoFertility ™ Program Purpose

-The purpose of the CryoFertility ™ Program is to enable women who are facing the possibility of ovarian failure due to cancer treatment to undergo an attempt at egg freezing prior to undergoing chemotherapy.
+The purpose of the CryoFertility ™ Program is to enable women who are facing the possibility of ovarian failure due to cancer or other disease treatment to undergo an attempt at egg freezing prior to undergoing chemotherapy.
 While we cannot eliminate all possible costs associated with this process, it is our intention to do this for patients without creating a financial burden.

 CryoFertility ™ Program Benefits

 - No charge for initial consultation with a physician or nurse practitioner

 - No charge for testing that is performed by the IVF1 laboratory (such as hormone blood tests and ultrasounds)

 - No charges from IVF1 for completing an egg freezing cycle

 - No charge for egg freezing

 - No charge for storage of frozen eggs for one year